homonto/ESPnow-MQTT-HomeAssistant-Gateway/README.md

   <li>repeat the above 3 points for the next sensor device
 </ul>

-Finally the file with your credentials: passwords.h (ssid, password, webserver where your firmware is stored) - this file is only used for OTA

 <h4>Gateway device - receiver</h4>
 Gateway tasks are more complex (as described above) so the code is split into multiple files - per function<br>